mohmiim/MLIntroduction/session-2/README.md

 ## 5. Confusion matrix

-We checked out model performance, and found that our precision is on average 78%, one important point to keep in mind is when you have a model that do multi-class classifications, looking at the over all performance can be misleading.
-It is important to check the performance per class as well, this will allow you to see how each class if performance.
+   We checked our model performance, and found that our precision is on average 78%, one important point to keep in mind is when you have a model that does multi-class classifications, looking at the overall performance can be misleading.
+It is important to check the performance per class as well, this will allow you to see each class performance.
 For example in our case you will notice that the performance of bar chart is 79% while pie chart is 78% this is fine, but imagine is you find one of them like 20% this means you need to pay this class more attention.
-For example what is the qualility of the samples for this class, do we have enough samples for it and so on.
+For example, what is the quality of the samples of this class, do we have enough samples for it and so on.

-Another, important aspect to keep in mind when dealing with multiple classes classification, if we find that our model performs bad for one class, it is important to check to see what does it confuse this class with.
-In other words imagine we were detecting Bar, Pie and Line charts then we find that our model performs bad with line chart classification, it will be very helpful to know what does it confuse line charts with.
-For example does it tend to misclassify line charts as bar charts, does it tend to think that pie charts are line charts and so on.
-This helps us alot to decide what acvtions do we need to take to deal with the issue.
+Another, important aspect to keep in mind when dealing with multiple classes classification, if we find that our model performs bad for one class, it is important to check what does it confuse this class with.
+In other words imagine we were detecting Bar, Pie, and Line charts then we find that our model performs bad with line chart classification, it will be very helpful to know what does it confuse line charts with.
+For example, does it tend to misclassify line charts as bar charts, does it tend to think that pie charts are line charts and so on?
+This helps us to decide what actions do we need to take to deal with the issue.

 This is where the concept of a confusion metrix become very handy.
 The easiest way to understand confusion matrix is to visualize it: